Working in the Public Interest Conference

 Entirely student organized, WIPI seeks to bring together eminent practitioners in their respective fields, students, and faculty to discuss practical approaches to lawyering which can promote social justice and human rights for all.
 This conference seeks to highlight dynamic, creative ways to combat social injustice through the vehicle of the law.
 WIPI is committed to institutionalizing a public interest law conference in the Southeast.
 We feel the social history, political climate and economic conditions of Southeast are unique, and hope that by providing a forum to address persistent social injustices we may get one step closer to resolving the major public interest law issues in the Southeast.

 The WIPI Conference was founded by UGA Law Students in 2005.
 Kelly James, Rakesh Parekh, Heidi Taylor, and Vanessa Volz teamed up to develop a conference proposal.
 Dean Rebecca H. White of the UGA School of Law graciously offered to support the endeavor and WIPI was born.
 The first annual WIPI Conference was held in April of 2006, and former Senator John Edwards served as the inaugural keynote speaker.
-Our next conference met with equal success.
 The conference is now in its 8th year, and our panels are a reflection of issues in the national news as well as issues close to the hearts of students at Georgia Law.

 In 2007, the WIPI Executive Board established the Milner S. Ball Lifetime Achievement Award to honor practitioners that have dedicated their careers to public interest work.
 The award is named for Professor Ball, who founded UGA's Public Interest Practicum and inspired many UGA students to pursue their interests in public interest law.